60 Second Lemon Law Assessment™

 This guide covers everything you need to know about the Ohio lemon law, from which vehicles qualify and what counts as a defect, to how to file a claim and what remedies are available.
 Whether your car has a stubborn transmission problem, recurring electrical issues, or a safety defect the dealer cannot fix, this guide will help you understand your rights and your next steps.

 The Ohio lemon law is a state consumer protection statute found in Ohio Revised Code (ORC) Sections 1345.71 through 1345.78.
-It was enacted to protect consumers who purchase or lease new motor vehicles that turn out to have serious, unfixable defects.
+It was enacted to protect consumers who purchase or lease new motor vehicles that turn out to have serious defects that cannot be timely repaired.

-Under this law, if a manufacturer cannot repair a substantial defect after a reasonable number of attempts, the manufacturer must either replace the vehicle or buy it back at full purchase price.
-The law puts the burden on the manufacturer, not on you, the consumer.
+Under this law, if a manufacturer cannot repair a substantial defect after a reasonable number of attempts or amount of time, the manufacturer must either replace the vehicle or buy it back at full purchase price.
+The law puts the burden on the manufacturer to rebut the presumption, not on you, the consumer.

 The Ohio lemon law applies specifically to problems that are covered by the manufacturer’s written warranty.
 It does not cover damage caused by accidents, neglect, unauthorized modifications, or normal wear and tear.